smaurice101/readthedocs/docs/source/tmlbuilds.rst

        If ANOMPROB3-10, Viper will check for patterns of classes 3 to 10 to see if they recur routinely.
 This is very helpful to reduce false positives and false negatives.
    * - entropy
-     - This will determine the entropy in the data for each entity in the sliding time windows
+     - This will determine the entropy in the data for each entity in the sliding time windows; will compute the amount of information in the data stream.
    * - autocorr
      - This will determine the autocorrelation in the data for each entity in the sliding time windows
    * - trend